flant/shell-operator/README.md

   containers:
   - name: shell-operator
     image: registry.mycompany.com/shell-operator:monitor-namespaces
-    imagePullPolicy: Always
-    env:
-    - name: RLOG_LOG_LEVEL
-      value: DEBUG
-  serviceAccount: monitor-namespaces-acc
 ```
 Replace `image` with your registry and add credential if necessary.

 Start shell-operator by applying `shell-operator.yml`:
 ```
-kubectl apply shell-operator.yml
+kubectl apply -f shell-operator.yml
 ```

-Analyse Shell-operator logs with `kubectl get logs POD_NAME` (where POD_NAME is a name of a Shell-operator Pod).
+Analyze Shell-operator logs with `kubectl get logs POD_NAME` (where POD_NAME is a name of a Shell-operator Pod).
 You should see logs like the following:
 ```
 2019-04-03T12:27:01Z INFO     : Use working dir: /hooks 2019-04-03T12:27:01Z INFO     : HTTP SERVER Listening on :9115